ruimaranhao/FEUP-LEIC-LDTS-Labs/Lab01.md

 >
 > Or just press `Shift+F10`...

-Take a moment to check the `out` directory.
+Take a moment to check the `build` directory.
 This is where IntelliJ generates the result of the compilation process.
 You should be able to find there an `Application.class` file.
 This file contains the bytecode, generated from the source code, that can be run using any Java Virtual Machine (JVM).

 ### 2. Initialize Git Repository